FuDesign2008/htmlize/README.md

 htmlize
 =======

-parse plain text to html with url, line break, list recognition
+Parse plain text to html with url, line break, list recognition

-##auto recognition items
+##Introduction

+The htmlize can convert plain text to html with recognition for:

 ### url